panzi/embedplayer/README.md

 ### next()

-Play the next video in playlist.
+Play the next video from the playlist.
 Currently only supported for YouTube playlists.

 Example: